AI Screenr

 Competency-Based Screen

 Allows up to 4 follow-ups per question.
-Pushes on trade-off reasoning and demands specific past examples — surfaces the difference between experienced PMs and PM-adjacent candidates.
+Pushes on trade-off reasoning and asks for specific past examples — surfaces the difference between experienced PMs and PM-adjacent candidates.

 Job Description

 We're hiring a senior product manager to own a core B2B workflow surface.
-You will partner with engineering, design, and go-to-market to discover real customer problems, prioritise ruthlessly, and ship outcomes — not outputs.
+You will partner with engineering, design, and go-to-market to discover real customer problems, prioritise decisively, and ship outcomes — not just outputs.

 Normalized Role Brief

-Senior product manager with 5+ years of B2B SaaS experience, a track record of owning an end-to-end product area, and the judgement to make scoping calls without a playbook.
+Senior product manager with 5+ years of B2B SaaS experience, a track record of owning an end-to-end product area, and the judgement to make scoping calls without a step-by-step guide.
 Writing-first, opinionated, calm under ambiguity.

 Concise 2-3 sentence summary the AI uses instead of the full description for question generation.